Does the thought of college interviews make you sweat? No need for that.

 Not becoming best friends with an interviewer isn’t likely to affect one’s chances, but coming across as arrogant or rude are big red flags for the interviewer and can affect admissions chances.
 In my mind, I think that colleges want to see that the real student matches who they portray themselves as on paper.
 For example, if the student comes across as heartless in person but portrays themselves as someone who is constantly caring for others and volunteering to help people in their college essays, there would be a stark contrast and that would therefore be a red flag for the admissions committee.

-What are some questions that people tend to not answer correctly?
+What are some Stanford undergraduate interview questions that people tend to not answer correctly?

-What are the key traits you’re looking for in the college interviews?
+What are the key traits you’re looking for in the Stanford interview for admissions?

 I think that all colleges are looking for people who are intellectually curious, have high leadership potential, and people who are compassionate and innovative.
 All colleges want to accept students who will make a strong and unique contribution to their campus community.